George Getzel Cohen

+George Getzel Cohen (30 July 1927 – 9 December 2023) was a South African-Australian radiologist.

+Biography

-Dr. George Getzel Cohen was born in 1927.
-He attended Parktown Boys' High School and the University of the Witwatersrand.
+Born on 30 July 1927 in Johannesburg, Cohen attended Parktown Boys' High School and the University of the Witwatersrand.
 After this, he founded Harry's Angels, an innovative flying doctors project which flew specialists from South Africa to Swaziland through the 1970s, bringing free specialist treatment to an impoverished country.

 The kingdom of Swaziland had few specialists of its own at that time, relying on general practitioners for all medical work.
 Cohen, a Johannesburg radiologist, approached Harry Oppenheimer, a mining magnate with progressive views, to provide small airplanes to fly surgeons and other specialists from Johannesburg to Mbabane for weekends where they would donate their time to the local hospital.
 Before Cohen created the project, patients had to be flown to Johannesburg at considerable cost to receive specialist intervention.
 The project received considerable acclaim in South Africa and Swaziland.